wjkw1/profile-website/content/blog/ssh-using-vscode.md

 In a nutshell, here's a brief overview of what you'll find in the official tutorial:

 - Installing the required VS Code packages on the SSH box.
+- Installing the Remote Developer extension on your local machine's VS Code.
-- Setting up your SSH config file for VS Code.
+- Setting up your SSH config file for VS Code for easy reconnection.
 - (_Optional_) Creating an SSH key for effortless logins.

-For a comprehensive guide with detailed instructions and examples, make sure to explore the official tutorial.
-It's the best resource to get you started on this journey with VS Code and SSH.
+By enabling VS Code's ssh capabilities you can centralise the tool you use for development.
+Happy coding!